 Across companies hiring for interims this year, Sky is leading the table, publishing 200 new jobs across England and Wales so far, which is a 120% year-on-year-rise, perhaps explainable by the company’s decision to roll out its own smart television in October.

 In terms of vacancy volumes, AstraZeneca follows behind, with hiring levels up 32% in relation to 2020, while NatWest experienced the fastest growth with interim recruitment up 272.2% year-on-year.

 Ann Swain, CEO of APSCo said, “The steady increase in interim recruitment activity across England and Wales shows that firms are increasingly utilising flexible resources to not only manage the fluctuating demands of a Covid-hit market, but also fill immediate demand as skills shortages remain rife.

 “However, while interim professionals may be a temporary resource, reliance on their skills will remain high for the immediate future, making it crucially important the firms have an appropriate engagement plan for these individuals.
 And with competition for highly skilled interim professionals rife, businesses need to ensure they are utilising the experience of specialist staffing businesses that have extensive interim networks, to access the people they need, when they need them.”

-David Hazeldine, who has more than 15 years of experience recruiting senior interim procurement and supply chain professionals, said, “The need for experienced interims is probably the highest I’ve seen in my recruitment career and it is no surprise to see leading companies like Sky and AztraZeneca lead the way in terms of the volume of hiring of interims.
+David Hazeldine, Procurement Heads‘ Director of Interim Management has more than 15 years of experience recruiting senior interim procurement and supply chain professionals, he said, “The need for experienced interims is probably the highest I’ve seen in my recruitment career and it is no surprise to see leading companies like Sky and AztraZeneca lead the way in terms of the volume of hiring of interims.

 “Companies can really benefit from bringing in interims who are able to work at pace on challenging projects and prove their return on investment from day one.”